 Filling your home with a touch of green can do wonders for the mind, body, soul… and it’s easy on the eyes too!
 If your green thumb is still ripening, we’ve found 10 brilliant indoor plants that thrive on neglect.
 They’re not impossible to kill, but we think even the laziest of gardener could manage to keep them alive!

 Weird name, but hey… who are we to complain!
 This little beauty actually thrives on neglect and can go for about a month without water.
 It’s perfect if you’re the busy or forgetful type of gardener who still enjoys seeing pretty things in the home.
 Part of the sansevierias family, this plant has stiff, tall leaves and comes in a range of shapes and sizes.
 They love a bit of sun, and only need watering when the soil is dry to the touch.
 A good tip is to water around the edges of your pot, instead of directly into the middle of the plant.

 2. ZZ plant

 More tolerant than a mother of four, these plants can handle low light, dry air, drought, bugs and a bit of good ol’ fashioned neglect.
 If you’re looking for something that’s basically indestructible, look no further.
 It’s also lovely to look at, with shiny dark green foliage.
-The bulb is a succulent, and the stems grows from this – hence why it only needs to be watered around once a month.
+The bulb is a succulent, and the stem grows from this, hence why it only needs to be watered around once a month.